 While I was in medical school there was a big annual juried art exhibit at the Arkansas Art Center.
 For whatever reason (I can’t recall now what motivated me to do this) I decided that I wanted to enter something.
 A zillion people from all over the South submitted their work, but only about 50 or 60 were accepted in the exhibition.
 I decided to try my hand at a ‘real’ pencil drawing instead of simply the quick sketches I usually did.
 I found a picture of some old guy’s face that I thought had a lot of character (it was on the cover of a gerontology journal that I found during my Internal Medicine rotation at the Little Rock VA hospital), so I decided to give it a whirl.
 I was fortunate enough to be accepted as an exhibitor.
-Below is the drawing in case you are curious.

 The next year the contest came around again, so I decided to try once more.
 At that time I was on my General Surgery rotation at the VA, so I checked out the same gerontology journal and found another face with a lot of character and drew it.
 The drawing below was accepted into the exhibition that year.